What is Methadone?

 Any complications or side effects of Methadone?

-Methadone may cause constipation, restlessness, drowsiness, impotence, and a few other minor things.
-Once you are on a stable dose, most of these symptoms will subside.
+Methadone, in some people, may cause some symptoms such as constipation, restlessness, drowsiness, impotence, and a few other minor things.

 What services do I get with my payment?

-You get your full dose amount, any appointments with our on-site doctor, all counseling services including groups, and community referrals if needed.
+You will get your methadone dose (any level), appointments with our on-site doctor, all counseling services including sessions and groups, and community referrals if needed.

 How or when do I tell my family and friends I am in treatment?